Home » 30 Minute Meals » Creamy Tuscan Chicken

 Instructions

 • If the skillet is dry, add a tiny bit more olive oil, followed by the garlic.
-Cook for about 1 minute, just until fragrant.
+Cook for 30-60 seconds, just until fragrant.
 Add chicken broth, and scrape any browned bits from the bottom of the skillet.

-• Add cream, Italian seasoning, and Parmesan cheese.
-Cook over medium heat for 5-7 minutes, stirring frequently, until the sauce visibly thickens.
+• Reduce heat to medium, then stir in the cream, Parmesan, and Italian seasoning.
+Cook for 5-7 minutes, stirring frequently, until the sauce visibly thickens.

-• Stir in spinach and sun-dried tomatoes, and simmer for 1-2 minutes, until spinach wilts.
+• Stir in the spinach and sun-dried tomatoes.
+Simmer for 1-2 minutes, until the spinach wilts.
+Sample and season with more salt and pepper to taste.

-• Add chicken back to the skillet, spoon a bit of sauce over each piece, and serve with pasta or other sides as desired.
+• Add chicken back to the skillet, spoon a bit of sauce over each piece, and keep over the lowest heat setting until ready to serve.
+Garnish with more Parmesan, fresh slivered basil, and fresh-cracked black pepper as desired.

 Video